 - 8 hours Organic Chemistry with lab

 Majoring in science is not a must, but completion of predental science requirements is necessary.
 A college undergraduate degree is recommended in preparation for dental school.
-Most dental students have completed four years of college.
+Most dental students have earned their undergraduate degrees prior to matriculation to dental school.

 Dental Admissions Test (DAT)